zachary-foster/MineralsRock/README.md

 It is relatively easy to add support for new rock types, so if you would like a particular rock type supported please let me know or even better make a pull request on GitHub!
 I am not aware of any incompatibilities with other mods, but please let me know if you find any.

+This mod has patches to work with the following mods:

+- Medieval Overhaul

 ## Dependencies

 Requires **Minerals Framework**